bdwhst/DeepFacetX/README.md

 # DeepFacetX
-Implementation of "Microfacet theory for non-uniform heightfields" in Autodesk Maya Arnold plugin
+Implementation of "Microfacet theory for non-uniform heightfields" in Autodesk Maya Arnold plugin.

+Before using it inside Arnold, make sure your diffuse ray depth in Arnold render setting is greater than 1, to get transmission material working.

 ## Build